svetlyak40wt/server-reloader/README.md

 It is common task in all web frameworks — to provide an easy way to reload development server on code changes.
 Most of these frameworks are carrying a reloader's code with themselves.
-And there isn't any python module, simple enougth to use in a small project.
+And there isn't any python module, simple enough to use in a small project.

 Some times ago, I started to write a chat bot called [TheBot][] and begun to look for a separate server reloader's implementation.
 And found nothing suitable.